ChrissyBeans/ChrissyBeans/README.md

 <p align=center> .

+#### *<p align=center>* I genuinely cannot believe this needs explaining but for the love of fucking god don't make it weird if me and my friends are sitting together.
+Not everything needs to have a romantic connotation or reasoning you freak. /dir

+<p align=center> .

 *<p align=center>* I'm Chrissy, I'm 21, I go by [she](https://en.pronouns.page/@Chrissybeans) [^1] // [her](https://pronouns.cc/@Chrispybeans) [^2] pronouns.
 Any are probably okay, but I'm not sure yet.
 I'm demiaroace/pan.
 Taken by My Cowboy (QPR <3)

 <p align=center> .